tlexii/discord-simc-bot/README.md

 Prerequisites:
  1. Discord API account and a bot token (https://discordapp.com/developers/docs/intro)
  1. SimulationCraft (http://http://simulationcraft.org/) command-line executable installed.
- 1. A Mashery account/Blizzard API key (https://dev.battle.net/) - for the thumbnail URL, if you don't have this already you could parse the simc HTML output instead with BeautifulSoup
+ 1. A Mashery account/Blizzard API key (https://dev.battle.net/) - for the thumbnail URL, if you don't have this already you could parse the simc HTML output instead with BeautifulSoup.
+Note that you will need this if you compile SimulationCraft yourself.
  1. Access to message broker such as RabbitMQ

 Musings: